Home » About Us » Impact » Our Impact

 Grant Making

-We also delivered a bespoke fundraising course to 14 community organisations to enable them to raise external funding for their projects.
+We also delivered a bespoke fundraising course to 37 community organisations and 8 individuals to enable them to raise external funding for their projects.

 View our latest grants